danpadcz/fakedrawerinbrno/README.md

 ## TODO

-- a simple gui
+- gui interface for adding words so I can give it to my friends
-- interface for adding words so I can give it to my friends :D
+- making the gui an easy to launch app

 ## JSON file format